Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Helicity Evolution at Small

 In \eq{Q_evol_2}, similar to what we did in \eq{G_largeNc_evol}, we replaced neighbor dipole amplitudes by their generalized polarized dipole amplitude counterparts.
 For the purposes of this Section, the generalized dipole amplitudes in \eq{Q_evol_2} are defined as \cite{Kovchegov:2017lsr}

-As one can infer from their definitions, the generalized dipole amplitudes only reduce to the neighbor dipole amplitudes when $x_{32}\ll x_{10}$, as it is the only regime where the lifetime ordering needs to be expressed using a different transverse separation from the current dipole size.
+Similar to Eqs.~\eqref{eqn:Nc7}, neither $x_{10}$ nor $x_{32}$ is necessarily the size of the parent or daughter dipole.
+Rather, they can be any general transverse separations.
+As one can infer from their definitions in Eqs.~\eqref{Gamma_gen_NcNf}, the generalized dipole amplitudes only reduce to the neighbor dipole amplitudes when $x_{32}\ll x_{10}$, as it is the only regime where the lifetime ordering needs to be expressed using a different transverse separation from the current dipole size.
 Otherwise, the generalized dipole amplitudes reduce to their ``regular" counterparts.

 To further simplify the evolution equation \eqref{Q_evol_2} in preparation for rewriting it in the DLA form, we neglect the single-logarithmic unpolarized evolution \cite{Kuraev:1977fs,Balitsky:1978ic,Mueller:1994rr,Mueller:1994jq,Mueller:1995gb,Balitsky:1995ub,Balitsky:1998ya,Kovchegov:1999yj,Kovchegov:1999ua,Jalilian-Marian:1997dw,Jalilian-Marian:1997gr,Weigert:2000gi,Iancu:2001ad,Iancu:2000hn,Ferreiro:2001qy} and put all the unpolarized dipole $S$-matrices to 1.
 Subsequently, we integrate \eq{Q_evol_2} over the impact parameter, $\underline{b} = \frac{\underline{x}_1+\underline{x}_0}{2}$.
 Upon such integration, $G^{i}_{10}(zs)$ and $\Gamma^{i}_{20,21}(zs)$ decompose in a similar fashion to Eqs.~\eqref{decomp} and \eqref{decomp2}, that is,